CHARLOTTE, N.C. (AP) Marty Hurney believes he is better prepared to make personnel decisions this time around with the Carolina Panthers.

 Hurney was the Panthers GM from 1998-2012.
 He is credited for building the core of a team that reached the Super Bowl two seasons ago - most of which still remains intact - but he also drew criticism for being too loyal to aging veterans by giving out too many big contracts.

 Hurney said he needs to more analytical - and less emotional - in his decisions.

 ''When the emotional part takes over then that's not good a lot of times,'' Hurney said. ''...
 With the great general managers, the analytical part of their brain makes decisions, not the emotional part.''

 Richardson did not attend the news conference, but said Hurney is the ''perfect person to help the organization in the interim'' in a release Wednesday.

-''He worked with us for 15 years and understands the culture we have here.
-He had a lot to do with the core of our team being in place.
+''He worked with us for 15 years and understands the culture we have here,'' Richardson said. ''He had a lot to do with the core of our team being in place.
 I'm thankful that he is willing to help us in this transition period.''